Binamin-hussein100/Data-Structures-and-Algos/Arrays/readme.md

 # ARRAY
 - An array is a contiguous (unbroken without interuptions) of equal sized elements indexed by contiguous integers.

+## Types of Arrays
+- One dimentional array
+- Multidimentional array

 ### MultiDimentional Array
 - An array that contains one or more arrays within it.